With no real government, can Thailand escape recession?

 DEPRESSION

 Exports fell 3.1 percent in March from a year before and 1 percent in the first quarter, Commerce Ministry data showed on Monday.
-But the ministry expects growth of up to 4.5 percent in the second quarter and 5 percent for the whole of 2014, in line with the Bank of Thailand's 4.5 percent.
+But the ministry expects growth of up to 4.5 percent in the second quarter and 5 percent for the whole of 2014.

+The Bank of Thailand said on Tuesday it was sticking to its export growth forecast of 4.5 percent.

+But it has slashed its GDP growth forecast for 2014 several times because the unrest has hit tourism and confidence and is set to cut it again from 2.7 percent.
+Last October, just before the political protests flared up, it expected 4.8 percent.

 Industrial output in March fell 10.41 percent from a year before, the 12th such drop in a row, the Industry Ministry said on Monday, highlighting weakness in the car sector, hard disk drives and canned and frozen seafood, all important exports.